Azure guidance for secure isolation

 A brief summary of isolation approaches is provided below.

 - User access controls with authentication and identity separation – All data in Azure irrespective of the type or storage location is associated with a subscription.
-A cloud tenant can be viewed as a dedicated instance of Azure Active Directory (Azure AD) that customer organization receives and owns when they sign up for a Microsoft cloud service.
+A cloud tenant can be viewed as a dedicated instance of Azure Active Directory (Azure AD) that your organization receives and owns when you sign up for a Microsoft cloud service.
 The identity and access stack helps enforce isolation among subscriptions, including limiting access to resources within a subscription only to authorized users.

 - Security assurance processes and practices – Azure isolation assurance is further enforced by Microsoft’s internal use of the Security Development Lifecycle (SDL) and other strong security assurance processes to protect attack surfaces and mitigate threats.
 Microsoft has established industry-leading processes and tooling that provides high confidence in the Azure isolation guarantee.

-Azure Active Directory (Azure AD) is an identity repository and cloud service that provides authentication, authorization, and access control for an organization’s users, groups, and objects.
+Azure Active Directory (Azure AD) is an identity repository and cloud service that provides authentication, authorization, and access control for your users, groups, and objects.
 Azure AD can be used as a standalone cloud directory or as an integrated solution with existing on-premises Active Directory to enable key enterprise features such as directory synchronization and single sign-on.

 All data in Azure irrespective of the type or storage location is associated with a subscription.
-A cloud tenant can be viewed as a dedicated instance of Azure AD that customer organization receives and owns when they sign up for a Microsoft cloud service.
+A cloud tenant can be viewed as a dedicated instance of Azure AD that your organization receives and owns when you sign up for a Microsoft cloud service.
 Authentication to the Azure portal is performed through Azure AD using an identity created either in Azure AD or federated with an on-premises Active Directory.
 The identity and access stack helps enforce isolation among subscriptions, including limiting access to resources within a subscription only to authorized users.
 This access restriction is an overarching goal of the Zero Trust model, which assumes that the network is compromised and requires a fundamental shift from the perimeter security model.
 When evaluating access requests, all requesting users, devices, and applications should be considered untrusted until their integrity can be validated in line with the Zero Trust design principles.
 Azure AD provides the strong, adaptive, standards-based identity verification required in a Zero Trust framework.

 Azure Active Directory